-Since August 2013, Mr. Ingram has served as Senior Advisor and Chairman of Capitalis Investment Advisors, a South African-based equity group developing projects and structuring financing for investments in alternative energy and agriculture in Africa.
+Since 2018, Mr. Ingram has served as Chairman of Greentech Labs, a UK/South African-based bio-tech group.
 During this same period, he has been associated with the Global Growth Dialogue, a US-based group of prominent academics and senior public officials, dedicated to identifying best-policy options that sustain more inclusive economic growth.
 He has also advised the Trudeau government in Canada on a number of policy initiatives related to the Western Balkans.
 Mr. Ingram was recently named a 2020 Fellow of the Canadian Global Affairs Institute.

 Previously, Mr. Ingram served as President/CEO of The North-South Institute (NSI), Canada’s oldest independent development policy think-tank.
 As President he successfully transformed the Institute, culminating in 2011 and 2012, with NSI being ranked by the Global Policy Think-Tank Survey, as the world’s leading development policy think-tank with an annual budget of less than $5 million.
 In 2013 NSI was ranked as Canada’s leading development policy think-tank.